Mexican divorce

 In the mid-20th century, some Americans traveled to Mexico to obtain a "Mexican divorce".
 A divorce in Mexico was easier, quicker, and less expensive than a divorce in most U.S. states, which then only allowed at-fault divorces requiring extensive proof and lengthy court review.
-Celebrities who obtained a Mexican divorce include Elizabeth Montgomery (from Gig Young), Johnny Carson, Katharine Hepburn, Richard Burton, William S. Burroughs, Elizabeth Taylor (from Eddie Fisher), Marilyn Monroe (from Arthur Miller), Don Hewitt, Helen Kane, Marcia Clark, Charlie Chaplin (from Paulette Goddard), Jayne Mansfield (from Mickey Hargitay), Stanley Kubrick, Jill St. John (from Jack Jones), and Tom T. Chamales.
+Celebrities who obtained a Mexican divorce include Elizabeth Montgomery, Johnny Carson, Katharine Hepburn, Richard Burton, William S. Burroughs, Elizabeth Taylor, Marilyn Monroe, Don Hewitt, Helen Kane, Marcia Clark, Charlie Chaplin, Jayne Mansfield, Stanley Kubrick, Jill St. John and Tom T. Chamales.

 It was often referred to as a quickie (sometimes spelled quicky) Mexican divorce.

 Historical context

 Mexico does not require spouses to be present at a divorce hearing; they can send a lawyer to represent them.
 This "fast-track" process is in contrast to American divorce procedures, which involve additional bureaucracy and added expense.

 A state in the United States is not required to recognize the validity of a Mexican divorce obtained by one of the state's residents, because the Full Faith and Credit Clause of the United States Constitution does not apply to foreign judgments.
 The State of New York is the only state that recognizes the validity of a Mexican divorce obtained by a New York resident, so long as the divorce is bilateral (i.e. both parties appeared in the proceeding).

 In 1970, in accordance with a Mexican federal law recommendation, many courts stopped accepting divorce petitions from non-residents.
 In the period between 1970 and 2010, every state in the US passed legislation allowing no-fault divorce, so Mexican divorces are no longer necessary.